 PADI Multi Level Diver Speciality Course, Kota Kinabalu, Sabah

-The PADI Multi Level Diver Speciality Course, Kota Kinabalu, Sabah with Borneo Dream teachers divers how to safely plan and dive a multi-level dive.
-With multi level diving, especially when using a dive computer, divers will quickly realise they can dive for longer when compared to planning your dives with the PADI Recreational Dive Planner.
-The PADI Multi Lever Diver Soeciality Course the will familiarize divers with the theory, skills, knowledge, planning, organisation, procedures, hazards, benefits and enjoyment of multilevel diving with ‘The Wheel’ and/or with modern dive computers.
+The PADI Multi Level Diver Speciality Course, Kota Kinabalu, Sabah, with Borneo Dream, teaches divers how to plan and dive a multi-level dive safely.
+With multi-level diving, especially when using a dive computer, divers will quickly realise they can dive for longer when compared to planning your dives with the PADI Recreational Dive Planner.
+The PADI Multi Lever Diver Speciality Course will familiarize divers with the theory, skills, knowledge, planning, organisation, procedures, hazards, benefits and enjoyment of multilevel diving with ‘The Wheel’ and/or with modern dive computers.

 The goals of the PADI Multilevel Diver course are:-

 - To develop the student’s knowledge of the theories behind dive tables, dive computers and multilevel diving.

 - To enable the student to plan, organize and make safe multilevel no decompression dives with ‘The Wheel’ and/or modern dive computers.

 - To ensure the student knows the most state-of-the-art recommendations for flying after diving, omitted decompression and the S.A.F.E.
 Diver program.

 For the PADI Multilevel Diver Speciality course, Kota Kinabalu, Sabah you must be a certified PADI Open Water Diver or have a recognised qualifying certification from another training organization.
 If any training will be conducted deeper than 18 metres/60 feet, the PADI Advanced Open Water Diver or a qualifying certification from another training organization is recommended, with the PADI Deep Diver rating highly recommended for any training deeper than 30 metres/100 feet.